 A. The Tournament Rules Committee reserves the right to make changes to the schedule in the event of inclement weather.
 These changes may include relocation or reschedule of matches, change of division structure, reduction of the duration of a match, or even cancellation of matches.

 B. In the event of inclement weather forcing play to be halted and preventing the match from completing during the scheduled time, the score shall stand if at least one-half of the match has been completed.
+If one half of the match has not been completed and the game must be cancelled, a score of 0-0 will be recorded for both teams.
 The tournament director shall have the sole final decision on field closure.

 VI.
 REFUND POLICY